How a river became a person—with help from UVic environmental lawyers

 Monday night’s screening caps off a mini-tour of the film which was shown in Williams Lake and Vancouver.

-Boyd says students at UBC’s forestry department have put together a petition calling on the Peruvian government to implement and enforce the laws the laws, already.
+Boyd says students at UBC’s forestry department have put together a petition calling on the Peruvian government to implement and enforce the laws, already.

 One of the components of the ruling is for the water management committee overseeing the river to be made up of Indigenous and government representatives.